-The Order authorises Network Rail to acquire land, the subsoil of land, interests in land, including the imposition of restrictive covenants and to temporarily acquire and temporarily use land for the purposes of the works authorised by the Order.
+The Order authorises Network Rail to acquire land, new rights, extinguish existing rights and to temporarily acquire and temporarily use land for the purposes of the works authorised by the Order.
+The Order also authorises the stopping up of level and accommodation crossings, the stopping up and diversion of highways and public rights of way (both permanently and temporarily) and the carrying out of street works.

 The Order would also confer powers in connection with the construction and operation of the railway.